A focused ethnographic study: investigating the barriers to antenatal care attendance to improve iron and folic acid supplementation in Kenya

 The first objective of their implementation research agenda is to examine the barriers preventing early initiation of focused antenatal care (ANC) through BFCI.
 In this endeavour, they apply a Focused Ethnographic Study (FES) approach to build a picture of the behaviours, practices, beliefs and environments affecting ANC access using household and health service provider interviews.
 Results from this study will generate a descriptive model of context-specific perceptions, which will inform and strengthen programmatic efforts.

-Presenters in this webinar will:
+Presenters in this webinar shared:

-- Share a brief introduction of the FES approach
+- Brief introduction of the FES approach

 - Describe the Implementation Science Initiative in Kenya and the intervention undertaken to improve IFAS by using BFCI in Kenya